Seidomo/401-reading-notes/class15.md

 ### Binary search trees

 - A Binary Search Tree is a type of tree that does have some structure attached to it.
-In a BST, nodes are organized in a manner where all values that are smaller than the root are placed to the left, and all values that are larger than the root are placed to the right.
+In a binary search tree, nodes are organized in a manner where all values that are smaller than the root are placed to the left, and all values that are larger than the root are placed to the right.